hernantz/blog/content/socialism-works-but-doesnt-scale.md

 spending, is a fiasco.
 The virtues of the socialist ideals turn into a delusional mirage.

-Here is where libertarians should step in and say: *I warned you against feeding the demagogic leviathan*.
+Here is where libertarians should step in and say: *It's not impossible to put the cart before the horse, but simply impractical*.

 The dynamism and efficiency that capitalism achieves, in coordinating efforts between people that don't know each other, to produce better goods and cheaper services has no suitable opponent.